 - Overall thermal transfer value, requirements same as given in Building (Energy Efficiency) Regulation (Cap.
-123M) - (1) For multi-tenanted buildings, this shall be confirmed by submitting a "Tenant's fitting out specification" that governs lighting installations and controls inside tenants' areas. - (2) Clause number in BEC energy analysis should be targeted for the estimation of energy consumption in buildings in a comprehensive manner and should include calculation methodologies for the building components or systems being considered.
+123M) - (1) For multi-tenanted buildings, this shall be confirmed by submitting a "Tenant's fitting out specification" that governs lighting installations and controls inside tenants' areas. - (2) Clause number in BEC

+8.1.4 SIMULATION REQUIREMENTS

-8.1.4SIMULATION REQUIREMENTSThe computer simulation requirements shall be referred to Section A2 - Numerical Method for Building Energy Analysis in BEC.
+The computer simulation requirements shall be referred to Section A2 - Numerical Method for Building Energy Analysis in BEC.